walmartlabs/lacinia/docs/tutorial/init-schema.rst

 This is not an error ... remember that we defined the type of the ``gameById`` query to allow nulls, just for this specific situation.

-However, Lacinia still returns a map with the operation name and operation selection.
+However, Lacinia still returns a map with the operation name and the selection for that operation.
-Failure to return a result with a top-level ``:data`` key would signify an error executing the query, such as a parse error.
-That's not the case here at all - the lack of a value is not an error.

 Summary
 -------